Soto, Nationals top Cole, Astros 5-4 in World Series opener - WHIZ News

 Projected Game 4 starter Patrick Corbin threw a scoreless sixth for the Nationals.
 Springer connected off Tanner Rainey for his 14th career postseason home run before Hudson fanned Álvarez on three pitches.

-Hudson retired José Altuve, and Sean Doolittle got Brantley to strand Springer at second in the eighth.
+Hudson retired José Altuve, and Sean Doolittle got Brantley on a lineout to strand Springer at second in the eighth.
 Doolittle then closed for a save to give the Nationals their seventh straight victory and 17th in 19 games dating to their September playoff run.

-The Nats had a week off after sweeping St. Louis in the NL Championship Series, and easily answered any worries about whether the layoff would leave them rusty.

 Leading the way was Soto, whose eighth-inning hit in the wild-card win over Milwaukee sent the Nationals on their path.

 Soto looked overmatched when he fanned on Cole’s 99 mph heater in the first inning.
-Turned out Soto — the third-youngest player to bat cleanup in a World Series game after Ty Cobb (1907) and Miguel Cabrera (2003) — was just getting warmed up.
+Turned out Soto was just getting warmed up.

-Soto justified his place in the 4-spot, launching a leadoff drive in the fourth onto the train tracks to make it 2-all.
-He became the fourth-youngest player to homer in the Series, behind Andruw Jones, Cabrera and Mickey Mantle.
+He justified his place in the 4-spot, launching a leadoff drive in the fourth to make it 2-all.
+He became the fourth-youngest player to homer in the Series, behind Andruw Jones, Miguel Cabrera and Mickey Mantle.

+The ball was later retrieved from the train tracks and donated by Soto for a long ride to the Hall of Fame in Cooperstown.

-A while later, the ball was still resting there when the Nationals rallied.
-Eaton hit a tiebreaking double in the fifth and one batter later, Soto doubled with two outs for a 5-2 lead.
+Washington took the lead in the fifth.
+Eaton hit a tiebreaking single and Soto doubled with two outs for a 5-2 advantage.

+After the game, Soto agreed to donate his home run ball to the Hall of Fame in Cooperstown.

-Zimmerman’s long wait in Washington paid off when he hit the first World Series homer in Nationals history, connecting in the second.
-He was the first player drafted by the team, shortly after it moved from Montreal for the 2005 season.
+Zimmerman hit the first World Series homer in Nationals history, connecting in the second.
+He was the first player drafted by the team for the 2005 season.

 “It’s been a long ride,” Zimmerman said.